GaelVaroquaux/scipy-tutorials/source/functions.rst

 Global variables
 ----------------

-Global variables can be referenced within the function:
+Variables declared outside the function can be referenced within the
+function:

 .. sourcecode:: ipython